Can Xanax Make Anxiety Worse?

 Alprazolam, or Xanax, is an anti-anxiety medication that is classified as a benzodiazepine.
 Benzodiazepines, such as Xanax, are typically prescribed for individuals who are suffering from both acute anxiety attacks as well as extreme panic attack disorders.
 It is known to have a short half-life, providing nearly instant but temporary relief.
 However, it can be extremely useful for those who are experiencing major panic attacks or for those who are simply unable to control their anxiety due to external circumstances.

 Xanax, along with a myriad of benzodiazepines on the market today, works by binding to the GABA receptors in the brain, also known as the gamma-aminobutyric acid receptors.
-Gamma-aminobutyric acid is considered an amino acid and sends messages packed with chemicals that trigger calmness in the brain.
+According to the Cleveland Clinic, Gamma-aminobutyric acid is considered an amino acid and sends messages packed with chemicals that trigger calmness in the brain.
 This allows individuals to feel at ease while getting the relief they are seeking from an anxiety or panic attack.

-Unfortunately, benzodiazepines do not only have a shorter-than-average half-life, but they can also build up quickly in the brain and body.
-This will typically result in a much higher tolerance than is typically necessary in order to find relief from anxiety or panic attacks.
+Unfortunately, benzodiazepines do not only have a shorter-than-average half-life, but they can also build up quickly in the brain and body as per a study by Alyssa Peckham published in Medical News Today.
+This will typically result in a much higher tolerance than is typically necessary to find relief from anxiety or panic attacks.
 Once the brain has developed a tolerance to Xanax or another benzodiazepine, it may be more difficult to find relief with the same prescribed dosage.

 Common Uses of Xanax